OctopusDeploy/docs/docs/getting-started/index.md

 ## Terminology

-As start using Octopus Deploy, you are going to learn a lot of new terms.
-So much so it can feel overwhelming.
+As you start using Octopus Deploy, you will learn a lot of new terms.
 You can view a list of common terms on the [terminology page](docs/getting-started/terminology.md).

 ## Hello World